taalhavras/ucal/README.md

 These are the current big tasks to undertake (in no particular order).

 1. almanac update to use ordered map (and potentially implementing an interval tree)
-2. timezones
-3. invites
+2. invites
-4. more ph tests (sadly broken atm)
+3. more ph tests (sadly broken atm)

 ### almanac update
 branch: none

 The data structure used to currently store events (the almanac) is naively implemented and can be improved.
 I think there's an ordered map somewhere in the la/graph-store branch of the main urbit repo (++mop) that we may be able to use here.
 It might also be worth implementing an [Interval Tree](https://en.wikipedia.org/wiki/Interval_tree) as this seems to be the most efficient data structure for these types of queries.

-### timezones
-branch: none

-As of this moment there's just some stub code and ideas for how to handle timezones.
-The current model of "just make everything UTC" is not particularly compelling - improvements can certainly be made.
-There are a few approaches, the most involved being to parse the IANA timezone database (a potentially herculean effort).
-There may be a middle ground where certain timezones can be hardcoded in some way, but ultimately parsing the db is probably the best way to go.

 ### invites
 branch: none